standard-procedure/plumbing/README.md

 # => "two"
 ```

-There is also [Plumbing::Concurrent::Pipe](/lib/plumbing/concurrent/pipe.rb) that uses a Ractor to dispatch events.
-Use with caution as Ractors are still experimental, plus they have strict conditions about the data that can be passed across Ractor boundaries.

 ## Plumbing::Chain - a chain of operations that occur in sequence

 Define a sequence of operations that proceed in order, passing their output from one operation as the input to another.